Icon Library Redesign

 Users consistently found icons 3x faster using the new design as compared to the original.

 Categorization and grouping made it easier for users to discover new icons that they wouldn’t have seen or thought to use before.

-After the tests, our Project Manager synthesized our results into a report and presented the findings to our Product Development team.
-The other UX Designer also created a design system to help the developers incorporate our designs.
+After the tests, we presented the findings to our Product Development team.
 Unfortunately, due to the company’s low budget and understaffed engineering team, the project’s development has been delayed.